Comcast/Porrtal/apps/n/porrtal-io-app/public/docs/porrtal-components-r-quick-start-material/create-the-app/create-the-app.md

 ### Run the VS Code app

-From VS Code, open the folder `porrtal-react-blueprint-quick-start` (or whatever app name you chose above).
+From VS Code, open the folder `porrtal-react-material-quick-start` (or whatever app name you chose above).

 You should see something like this: